fluent/fluentd-docs-gitbook/plugins/input/forward.md

 $ sudo chmod 400 /etc/td-agent/certs/fluentd.key
 ```

-Then add the following settings to `td-agent.conf`, and then restart the
+Then, add the following settings to `td-agent.conf` and restart the service:
-service:

 ```
 <source>